 Whether you use them in the sea or the pool, for advanced scuba diving or just playing around, sea scooters are always a good idea!

-The History Of Sea Scooters
+The History of Sea Scooters

-The idea behind sea scooters, or DPV’s, was inspired by human torpedoes dating back to WWII.
+The idea behind underwater scooters, or DPV’s, was inspired by human torpedoes dating back to WWII.
 These were weapons that Italy first deployed in the war, involving slow-running torpedoes steered by underwater divers.
 Although a whole lot less destructive, sea scooters follow a similar idea of propelling divers underwater.
 Except that they are now used to increase diving range instead of torpedoing ships.

 A number of other devices have been invented throughout history that helped to spark the idea for sea scooters.
 These include swimmer delivery vehicles (SDVs) used by the navy, subskimmers (a kind of submersible inflatable boat), wet subs (a type of small submarine), and towed sleds.

 Towed sleds are more similar to sea scooters in theory, as they are also used to carry divers around over greater distances.
 The difference is that these are boards towed by a boat as opposed to being independently powered.

 Over time, recreational water scooters have developed – offering a convenient tool for underwater users.
 Thanks to the many different inventions of the past, mostly used by naval forces, today’s underwater scooters are effective, easy to use, and accessible.